azsk/DevOpsKit/Contributing.md

 Having understood the basic structure of Secure DevOps Kit code, you can now go ahead with the contribution.

 ### Enhance controls for supported resources
-Since Azure services keep on updating with latest security features and automation options, therefore Secure DevOps Kit controls need to be upgraded with latest bits for control validation or recommendation or change in control description.
+Since Azure services keep on updating with latest security features and automation options, Secure DevOps Kit controls also need to be upgraded with latest bits for control validation or change in control description or recommendation.
-Following are the ways you can enhance controls for supported resources
+Following are the ways you can enhance controls for supported resources:

 #### Update existing control
 There are various ways in which you can update an existing control:
   * Update recommendations as per latest options/PowerShell command available: This is as simple as updating Policy/Configuration Json file.
-  * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic file.
-The methodname for specific control can be found in the ControlId property in Policy/Configuration.json file.
+  * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic file for that service.
+The name of method where the core logic is defined for specific control can be found in the MethodName property of that control in Policy/Configuration.json file.

 #### Add new controls for existing supported resources</br>
-  * You can add your security practices as control for a particular Azure Service.
+  * You can add your security practices as control for a particular Azure service.
 Before adding control to code, you should come up with below basic details:
 	1. Control description.
 	2. Rationale behind the control.
 	3. Recommendation to be followed  to fix control.
 	4. Define level(TCP/Best Practice/Information) and severity(Critical/High/Medium/Low) of the control.
 	5. Can control be validated using Azure cmdlet or API.
-Based on this control can be added as a **Manual or Automated** control.
-The control you are thinking to add may be Manual or Automated control, based upon that you can go through the below given description to add **manual** or **automated** control.
+Based on this control can be added as a **manual or automated** control.

 **Add manual control**</br>
-Adding manual control is as easy as updating Policy Json.
 Follow below steps to add manual control</br>
-**a.** Open Policy config of Azure Service by navigating to path: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"</br>
+**a.** Open Policy config of Azure service by navigating to path: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"</br>
-**b.** Add entry under Controls section.
+**b.** Add an entry under Controls section.
 Sample is shown below:
 ```
 {
    "ControlID": "Azure_<FeatureName>_<ControlTypeAcronym>_ControlShortName",